Weight Loss Drugs (continued)

 This drug combines two FDA-approved medications—phentermine and topiramate—in an extended-release formula.
 Phentermine helps short-term weight loss, and topiramate (an epilepsy and migraine medicine) triggers satiety.
 Trial results showed that after a year of taking Qsymia, patients prescribed the highest dose lost on average 8.9 percent of their total body weight, and those taking the recommended dose experienced a 6.7 percent weight loss compared to treatment with a placebo.
 This drug is not recommended for patients with glaucoma, hyperthyroidism, or for patients who recently experienced a heart attack or stroke.
 Because the drug can increase heart rate, regular monitoring is recommended.

 Belviq (lorcaserin hydrochloride)

-This drug works to control appetite and metabolism and is approved for adults with a body mass index greater than 30 or for those adults who have a BMI of 27 or greater who also have one of the following health issues: high blood pressure, type 2 diabetes, or high cholesterol.
+This drug works to control appetite and metabolism.
+It is approved for adults with a body mass index greater than 30 or for those adults who have a BMI of 27 or greater who also have high blood pressure, type 2 diabetes, or high cholesterol.
 The drug works to stimulate the serotonin 2CV receptor in the brain, which may help patients feel fuller after eating less.
-In clinical trials, thirty-eight percent of subjects (without type 2 diabetes) lost at least 5 percent of their total body weight, compared to 16 percent of patients treated with a placebo.
+In clinical trials, thirty-eight percent of patients (without type 2 diabetes) lost at least 5 percent of their total body weight, compared to 16 percent of patients treated with a placebo.
 The FDA reports positive affects in glycemic control for patients with type 2 diabetes.
 The drug's negative side effects include migraines.
-For patients with diabetes, low hypoglycemia, headache, back pain, cough, and fatigue are common side effects, and memory and attention problems, as well as serotonin syndrome are other side effects to note.
+For patients with diabetes, common side effects also include hypoglycemia, headache, back pain, cough, and fatigue.
+Memory and attention problems, as well as serotonin syndrome are other side effects to note.